Clinical Training

 The first month of the CA-3 year is spent supervising and mentoring the new CA-1 anesthesia residents in the general operating room.
 CA-3 residents are involved in orientation, basic anesthesia instruction, and supervision of routine anesthetic cases.
 This opportunity allows you to advance your own teaching skills, increase your responsibility in the operating room, and prepare you for independent practice.
 At all times, you have direct supervision by a faculty member.

 The CA-3 year curriculum consists of rotations in a variety of subspecialty areas.
-During this training, which is distinctly different from the CA-2 subspecialty experience, you participate in the care of the most seriously ill patients and most challenging procedures in an increasingly independent manner.
+During this training, which is distinctly different from the CA-2 subspecialty experience, you will participate in the care of the most seriously ill patients and the most challenging procedures in an increasingly independent manner.

-As a resident, you will plan your CA-3 year with help from your adviser based on your interests, needs, and future career goals.
+As a resident, you will plan your CA-3 year with help from your advisers based on your interests, needs, and future career goals.
 Final approval of rotations is made by the program director to ensure all requirements for completion of the Anesthesiology Residency have been met.

 Rotation schedules and electives